alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/developer_tool_history.md

 publish_date: 2022-01-31
 ---

+A perennial document attempting to capture the history of developer tools.
+PRs welcome!

 - Nix created in 2003.
 - Git created in 2005 by Linus Torvalds to help develop Linux.
 - AWS released EC2 in 2006.